 Watchdog and "off" switch for your Raspberry PiDesigned by South Berkeley Electronics, Ships from United States of America

-Introducing The PiDog2 PiDog2 is a "hat" for all Raspberry Pi computers with 40-pin GPIO connectors (that only excludes the computer module and the original Model A) that provides much needed hardw...Read More…
+Introducing The PiDog2 PiDog2 is a "hat" for all Raspberry Pi computers with 40-pin GPIO connectors (that only excludes the compute module and the original Model A) that provides much needed hardwa...Read More…

 PiDog2 is a "hat" for all Raspberry Pi computers with 40-pin GPIO connectors (that only excludes the compute module and the original Model A) that provides much needed hardware watchdog and power management capabilities that the Raspberry Pi itself lacks.
 It does this with minimal fuss and almost no effort on your part.

 We all know RPi computers are great.
 They're cheap, fun to use, run a solid operating system, and can be programmed in whatever languages you like.

-However, there are a couple of problems with the Raspberry Pi's that make them difficult to deploy in places where a human can't easily visit them and "fix" them from time to time.
+However, there are a few limitations with the Raspberry Pi's that make them difficult to deploy in places where a human can't easily visit them and "fix" them from time to time:

 Sometimes RPi's crash.
-The built-in hardware watchdog can reset a Pi, but it can't turn one off and turn it back on again later.
-In fact, the Raspberry Pi has no means to turn itself off.
-You can shutdown the operating system, and that reduces power, but your peripherals plugged into the USB ports are still pulling power.
-In fact the Pi is, too -- a little.
+The Pi's built-in hardware watchdog can reset a Pi, but it can't turn one off and turn it back on again later.
+In fact, the Raspberry Pi has no means to turn itself off at all.
+You can shut down the operating system, and that reduces power, but your peripherals plugged into the USB ports will still draw power.
+In fact, so is the Pi itself!
 Worst of all, if you do shut down the OS, you have no way of remotely bringing it back up!